System Design Space

 Legacy in new domains

-AlphaGo methods evolve into projects such as AlphaFold, where AI becomes a tool for scientific discovery.
+AlphaGo methods evolve into projects such as AlphaFold, where these systems become tools for scientific discovery and optimization.

 Key people in the story